alishhde/Couriers-Planning-Problem/README.md

 ## Modelings
 ### 1st Formulation (3-Dimensional Arc-Based Matrix)
 In the initial modeling approach we implemented a 3D boolean matrix, $path_{i,j,k}$, where each entry indicates whether courier $k$ travels from item $i$ to item $j$.
-This representation effectively demonstrated paths for smaller instances (up to 10 items), but struggled with scalability as the number of couriers and items increased.
+This representation effectively demonstrated paths for smaller instances, but struggled with scalability as the number of couriers and items increased.
 For larger instances, it often failed to find any solution within a reasonable time.

 <br>

 ### 2nd Formulation (Reduced-Dimension Arc-Based Matrix)
 To mitigate the scalability issues, the second modeling reduced the dimensionality by having one dimension of the matrix, couriers, as the domain, resulting in a 2D matrix $path_{i,j}$ with values representing which courier travels from item $i$ to $j$.
 Although this significantly cut down on the number of variables and improved computational speed, it did not sufficiently enhance the quality of solutions for larger instances.
-The model could find solutions for slightly larger instances than before but still struggled to reach near-optimal solutions for instances above ten items.
+The model could find solutions for slightly larger instances than before but still struggled to reach near-optimal solutions for large instances.

 <br>

 ### 3rd Formulation (Couriers-by-Distribution Points Matrix with Arc-Based Approach)
-Informed by real-world observations that the number of couriers is typically much smaller than the number of items, the third approach reorganized the matrix to have couriers as rows and distribution points as columns.
-Each variable, $sequence_{k,n}$ represented which distribution point $n$ courier $k$ would go to next, with values from a limited set of distribution points.
-This remained an arc-based method (where a value in the matrix indicates a move from one point to the next) and improved performance and solution quality further.
-For instances larger than 10, this approach yielded faster exploration and even found one more optimal solution than previous modelings.
-However, we were looking for faster and more optimal or near-optimal solutions.
+Considering that in the real world, the number of couriers is typically smaller than the number of items, the third approach reorganized the matrix to have couriers as rows and distribution points as columns.
+Each variable, $sequence_{k,n}$ represented which distribution point $n$ courier $k$ would go to next.

 <br>